 Twinkl Phonics is used to deliver daily phonics teaching to ensure consistency with the rest of the school.
-From January children then complete a phonics job four times a week.
-Friday is used for applying and consolidating.

 Maths is guided by the White Rose Hub to ensure consistency with the rest of the school.
 Maths is taught five times a week.